-Bug #12370
+Bug #12370 closed

 require 'mkmf' changes Object#respond_to? behaviour

-Updated over 8 years ago.
+Updated about 9 years ago.

 Description